Linear-nonlinear duality for circuit design on quantum computing platforms: Diagrammatic interpretation and composite encoding

-The action of a particular optical device cannot be performed directly on the binary encoded states, but only on the physically symmetrized states.
-As an example, consider the occupation number state $\ket{1,1}$ and let $\ket{a}$ denote a single particle state entering the first mode, analogously let $\ket{b}$ denote a single particle state entering the second mode.
-For a BS, the action on each single particle state is equivalent to a $R_{y}(\theta)$ rotation:
+The action of an optical device cannot be applied directly to the binary-encoded states; it acts naturally only on physically symmetrized states.
+For example, consider the occupation-number state $\ket{1,1}$ and denote by $\ket{a}$ and $\ket{b}$ the single-particle states entering the first and second modes, respectively.
+For a BS, the action on each particle is equivalent to a rotation $R_y(\theta)$:

-with $\ket{\psi^{+}}=\left(\ket{ab}+\ket{ba}\right)/{\sqrt{2}}$.
-We will refer to the symmetrization\footnote{The action of the symmetrizer $S$ on a product of single-particle states.} procedure as the physical encoding $E_{P}$, and the binary-encoded states must be transformed through the composite encoding $E_{P}\circ E_{B}^{-1}$ to enter the optical device (see Fig. \ref{fig:full_encoding}).
-The difference and relevance between physical and binary encoding becomes clear in the second part of the algorithm.
-First, the occupancy states are encoded with the binary encoding to swap the in and out occupancy number in the second mode, then the physical encoding is used to pass these states into the optical device.
-We want to point out that although we use canonical binary encoding, this encoding could be replaced by any other suitable encoding \cite{Moffat/Binary_Encoding/2008} to improve the number of physical qubits needed for an experimental implementation of the protocol.
+with $\ket{\psi^{+}}=(\ket{ab}+\ket{ba})/{\sqrt{2}}$.
+We denote the map taking arbitrary tensor-product states into symmetrized states by $E_{P}$, the \emph{physical encoding}.
+The binary-encoded states must be mapped through the composite encoding $E_{P}\circ E_{B}^{-1}$ prior to entering the optical device (see Fig.~\ref{fig:full_encoding}).

+The distinction between binary and physical encoding becomes essential in the second part of the protocol: occupation numbers are first encoded to perform the swap operation at the computational level, and then symmetrized to apply the beam-splitter transformation.
+Although we employ the canonical binary encoding, it may be replaced by alternative encodings optimized for resource efficiency~\cite{Moffat/Binary_Encoding/2008}.